ebeshero/socLit/docs/project3.md

   * Google Sheets
 * Date of Submission

-Upload your paper with your list of links for Digital Project 3 on the Assignments tab in [Courseweb](https://courseweb.pitt.edu) by the deadline, 11:59pm on Tuesday, March 19.
+Upload your paper with your list of links for Digital Project 3 on the Assignments tab in [Courseweb](https://courseweb.pitt.edu) by the deadline, 11:59pm on Thursday, March 21.